Car Insurance: The Definitive Guide

 Our results:

-- Excess was $400 for all insurance
+- Excess was $400 for all insurance in our comparison testing

 - Policies did vary for small things like replacement car and glass damage, so understanding what an insurance policy covers before you buy it is essential.
 With Cove, for example, glass cover was an additional $50/year.